 Incidentally it's Anne Hathaway as Cat Woman who saves the movie, with flexibility, roundhouse kicks, gigantic pointed heels (which she uses like Elektra uses sai) great eyeliner, and a flair for one-liners rare in this genre.
 As did Heath Ledger before her, she figured out how to vibe with Nolan's gloomy urban studies project and still have a good time.
 She reminds us that what made the 1960s TV show so amazing was that we were always secretly rooting for the hip villains.
 Batman and Robin were hilariously square and anyway it was just endless fisticuffs and letting the other side get away, either by Batman not chasing the criminals when they flee the scene or the criminals letting them keep their utility belts even after tying them up and subjecting them to that week's cliffhanger deathtrap.
-That sense of droll sportsmanship was removed for the original Tim Burton remake and never returned.
-Compared to the Dark Knight series, the serio-operatics of Burton are like slapstick comedy, replaced by a doom metal depressive version of a metropolis, where courage and honor and pain and blood are endlessy debated in low, hissing whispers as pounding tribal drums vibrate the theater into submission.
+That sense of droll sportsmanship was removed for the original Tim Burton remake and never returned, replaced now by a doom metal depressive version of a metropolis, where courage and honor and pain and blood are endlessy debated in low, hissing whispers as pounding tribal drums vibrate the theater into submission.